sudipcs/ParStream-seq/README.md

 		3 -	number of split fixed size – 2/4/8

 * merge_sam_out.sh file for merge all the split result to a single result file.
-* There are already mentioned Hadoop commands to put all the file into HDFS or a single file into HDFS. <br/>
+* Hadoop commands are already mentioned to put all the files into HDFS or a single file into HDFS. <br/>

 Go through the **user_manual.doc** file for the same instruction.<br/>

 #### Feedback <br/>
-Any further information mail me at smcse_rs@caluniv.ac.in
+Feel free to email me any more information.